dreamerslab/node.flow/Readme.md

 ### series

 > Demonstrate the basic usage of series task and syntax.
 We use setTimeout to simulate a time consuming io operation.
-We can see how the arguments are merged and overwrote
+We can see how the arguments are merged and overwrote in the example.

     $ cd /path/to/node.flow/examples/series
     $ node run.js